millord237/Stable-Video-Infinity/README.md

 - Please ensure that every video clip uses a different seed.
 - SVI-Film uses 5 motion frames for i2v, not 1.
-- SVI-Shot uses 1 motion and 1 frame with VACE-based padding.
+- SVI-Shot uses 1 motion frame and uses extra VACE-based padding.
 - Use the boat and cat demos for 50s generation and compare them with the [reprodiced ones](https://github.com/kijai/ComfyUI-WanVideoWrapper/issues/1519#issuecomment-3443540666) to verify correctness.
 - SVI-Shot also supports using different text for clips.
 See [here](https://www.reddit.com/r/StableDiffusion/comments/1oh4q3w/wan21_svishot_lora_long_video_test_1min/).